-The meetings since the creation of the BEST network Since the creation of the BEST network, 23 meetings have been held: Nantes (2 times), Grenoble (2 times), Strasbourg (2 times), Montpellier, Brest, Lyon, Bordeaux (2 times), Rouen, Barcelone, Toulouse (2 times), Marseilles, Rennes, Brussels, Dunkirk, Paris and Nice.
+The meetings since the creation of the BEST network Since the creation of the BEST network, 26 meetings have been held: Nantes (2 times), Grenoble (2 times), Strasbourg (2 times), Montpellier, Brest, Lyon, Bordeaux (2 times), Rouen, Barcelone, Toulouse (2 times), Marseilles, Rennes, Brussels, Dunkirk, Paris (2 times), Nice, Lille and Berlin.
 Chief executives from these major cities and many others, have partaken in its work, with guests contributors from Germany, Italy, Spain, Sweden, United Kingdom, Belgium, Finland, Denmark... or from international institutions.